AshishYesale7/Calander-Ai/README.md

-# FutureSight AI Career Planner
+# Calendar.ai

-This is a Next.js starter project for an AI-powered career and academic planning application.
+This is a Next.js starter project for an AI-powered calendar and planning application.

 ## Getting Started